Security Models

 Introduction

 Security model concepts are crucial to understand and standardize latest models of information security architectures and frameworks.
 Moreover, the models are useful to standardize a secure state and information flow transitions between classifications through security policies.
 In addition, they are abstract representations that provide set of rules that designers can apply on computer systems.
 In other words, we employ security models to enforce security policies through implementation of security concepts, processes and procedures.
-Furthermore, we use security tokens, capabilities, labels and related techniques to realize
+Furthermore, we use security tokens, capabilities, labels and related techniques to realize security objectives.

 Security models employ state machine to establish secure system and information flow to control the movement of data.
 Besides, they apply noninterference concepts to protect actions of a subject at one level from affecting the state of systems and actions of a subject at different clearance levels.